 To avail of ECS facility (i.e direct electronic credit to your bank account), please write to TSRL specifying the following details: Your Folio Number Name and address of the bank branch Account type and account Number.
 The 9 Digit code number of the bank and branch as appearing on the MICR cheque issued by the bank This is applicable only for securities held in physical form.
 For securities held in electronic form, please contact your Depository Participant.

-You may open an account with a Depository Participant (DP) of your choice.
-As an investor you will interact with National Securities Depository Limited (NSDL) or Central Depository Services Ltd. (CDSL) through your Depository Participant) Your DP will allot you an account number which will serve as a reference for all your future dealings with them.
-It may be advisable to be aware of the rates that will be charged to you by your DP for various activities.
-Your DP will update your account after each transaction, and would periodically furnish you with a statement of holding.
-You may verify this with your DP at the time of opening your electronic account.
+You may open an account with a depository participant (‘DP’) of your choice.
+As an investor you will interact with National Securities Depository Limited (NSDL) or Central Depository Services Limited (CDSL) through your Depository Participant.
+Your DP will allot you an account number which will serve as a reference for all your future dealings with them.

 As per the existing guidelines, an investor can choose to reconvert his electronic holding into physical form at any time through his DP.
 On receipt of the rematerialisation request along with the 'Remat Request Form' (RRF) the Company will issue fresh certificates.

 Yes.
 For securities held in physical form, the request for change in the order of names of registered holders should be made in the prescribed Transposition form available at the offices of TSRL.
 The form is to be signed by all the joint holders and submitted along with the certificates.
 In case you wish to interchange the order of the names for demat purposes, the form OA (available with your Depository Participant) may be duly completed in the desired order of names and submitted to them with the Dematerialisation Request Form and the certificates.
 Note: You can transpose full or part of the holdings.
 For securities held in electronic form, please contact your depository participant.